hash-X/FlatBuffer/README.md

-# Help Java Programmer to Better use FlatBuffer in their project. you can see anything you want.
+# Help Java Programmer Better Use FlatBuffer In Their project. you can see anything you want.

 #How you will use this project?